tuftsceeo/AR-Backpack/README.md

 # AR-Backpack
-Augmented reality app to display sensor data Generalized Augmented Reality App for Displaying Sensor and Robotic Data Tufts University Center for Engineering Education and Outreach Summer 2019
+Generalized Augmented Reality App for Displaying Sensor and Robotic Data
+Tufts University Center for Engineering Education and Outreach
+Summer 2019
 Main Contributors: Lily Zhang

 This Unity project is an augmented reality application that uses MQTT communication to retrieve all information sent to a broker, and displays it in a translucent text bubble over an image target.
 This project can be adapted for many purposes, such as visualizing sensor data, or reporting the planned path of a moving robot.